 Pain and deformity are the predominant features of this injury.
 These fractures may occur from a fall directly onto the outstretched limb or falling laterally onto an adducted limb.

 If the radial nerve is involved, the patient may also complain of reduced sensation over the dorsal 1st webspace and weakness in wrist extension.

 On examination, ensure you carefully check and document the neurovascular status.
 Assess for open wounds and any suspected concurrent injuries or fractures, particularly if there was a high-energy impact involved.

 A Holstein-Lewis fracture is a fracture of the distal third of the humerus resulting in the entrapment of the radial nerve.

 The resultant neuropraxia to the radial nerve will result in loss of sensation in the radial distribution and a wrist drop deformity.
-Surgical management is indicated in such cases.
+Urgent surgical management is indicated.